-WATSCO, INC. PROXY FOR CLASS B COMMON STOCK 1998 ANNUAL MEETING OF SHAREHOLDERS
+PROXY FOR CLASS B COMMON STOCK SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF WATSCO, INC.

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+The undersigned hereby appoints ALBERT H. NAHMAD, BARRY S. LOGAN and each of them, the true and lawful attorneys, agents for and in the name of the undersigned, with full power of substitution for and in the name of the undersigned, to vote all shares the undersigned is entitled to vote at the 2000 Annual Meeting of Shareholders of WATSCO, INC. to be held on Monday, June 5, 2000, at 9:00 A.M., Eastern Daylight Time, in the Hyatt Regency Hotel, 50 Alhambra Circle, Coral Gables, Florida, 33134, and at any and all adjournments thereof, on the following matters:

-The undersigned hereby appoints ALBERT H. NAHMAD, BARRY S. LOGAN and each of them, the true and lawful attorneys, agents for and in the name of the undersigned, with full power of substitution for and in the name of the undersigned, to vote all shares the undersigned is entitled to vote at the 1998 Annual Meeting of Shareholders of WATSCO, INC. to be held on Wednesday, June 3, 1998, at 9:00 A.M., Eastern Daylight Time, in the Regency Room of the Pierre Hotel, 2 East 61st Street, New York, New York 10021, and at any and all adjournments thereof, on the following matters:
+(1) FOR [ ] WITHHOLD VOTE [ ] the election of J. Ira Harris and Roberto Motta

-(1) FOR [ ] WITHHOLD VOTE [ ] B Direct of Share and Bob until th 2001 or elected tion of Ronald P. Newman as a Class or to serve until the Annual Meeting holders in 1999 and David B. Fleeman Moss as Class B Directors to serve e Annual Meeting of Shareholders in until their successors are duly and qualified, except vote withheld following nominee; (2) FOR [ ] AGAINST [ ] WITHHOLD VOTE [ ] the proposal to ratify an amendment to the Company's Amended and Restated 1996 Qualified Employee Stock Purchase Plan; (3) FOR [ ] AGAINST [ ] WITHHOLD VOTE [ ] the reappointment of Arthur Andersen LLP as the Company's independent certified public accountants for the year ending December 31, 1998; and
+Meeting of successors Directors to serve until the Annual Shareholders in 2003 or until their are duly elected and qualified, e withheld from the following nominee (2) FOR [ ] AGAINST [ ] WITHHOLI the proposal to ratify an amendment to the Company's Amended and Restated 1996 Qualified Employee Stock Purchase Plan; and

-(4) In their discretion, on any other matters which may properly come before the Annual Meeting or any adjournment or postponements thereof.
+(3) In their discretion, on any other matters which may properly come before the Annual Meeting or any adjournment or postponements thereof.